padlanau/payableTruffleProject/README.md

 # payableTruffleProject

 A simply smart contract to demonstrate :
- - payable, allowing a function to receive money.
+> - payable, allowing a function to receive money.
- - transfer
+> - transfer

  Logic :
-  - make sure that the user can not withdraw more than their balance
+ > - make sure that the user can not withdraw more than their balance
-  - correctly adjust the balance of the user after a withdrawal
+ > - correctly adjust the balance of the user after a withdrawal
-  - if someone doesn't have enough balance for their withdrawal, the function call should throw an error and revert the transaction.
+ > - if someone doesn't have enough balance for their withdrawal, the function call should throw an error and revert the transaction.

-  - accept money and keep track of transfer money between different Ethereum
+ > - accept money and keep track of transfer money between different Ethereum

-  - test:
+ Test:
-        - address 1 deposited 1 ether.. getBalance() will give us 1 ether balance for address 1.
+ > - address 1 deposited 1 ether.. getBalance() will give us 1 ether balance for address 1.
-		    - address 2 deposited 3 ether.. getBalance() will give us 2 ether balance for address 2.
+ > - address 2 deposited 3 ether.. getBalance() will give us 2 ether balance for address 2.
-		    - but the deployed contract will have 3 ether.
+ > - but the deployed contract will have 3 ether.
-		    - because we are only tracking the balance internally using "balance" mapping.
+ > - because we are only tracking the balance internally using "balance" mapping.

+ Migrate:
-truffle(development)> truffle console
+ > - truffle(development)> truffle console
-truffle(development)> migrate --reset
+ > - truffle(development)> migrate --reset

       Compiling your contracts...
       ===========================